LCAV/dsp-labs/docs/chapters/3/alien_voice/4/implementation.md

 Finally, you can try changing the modulation frequency and creating your lookup tables by running [this Python code](../2/dsp_tips.md#lookup_python) for modified values of `f_sine`.

-** Congrats implementing your (potentially) first voice effect!
+**Congrats on implementing your (perhaps) first voice effect!
 In the [next chapter](../../../4/granular_synthesis/_intro.md), we will build a more sophisticated voice effect that can alter the pitch so that you sound like a chipmunk or Darth Vader.**